PKU-OS/RusPintos-Doc/src/environment/install_toolchain.md

 # Install toolchain

-We provided several ways to setup the develop enviroment.
+We provide several ways to setup the develop enviroment.

 * Option A: If you're using vscode on a desktop platform, the simplest and the recommended way to setup is to use `Docker Desktop` and the `Dev Container` plugin in vscode.
 * Option B: If you prefer other editors, you are encouraged to use build or use the pre-built docker image.